 Setting Up Your Consulting Practice

-This video course covers everything you need to know to set up your own consulting practice: setting up your legal entity, getting insurance, building your virtual team, and finding consulting clients.
-90 videos; over 30 downloadable tools, templates, or checklists; and more than 200 curated links to additional useful material.
-The course distills conversations on best practices with over 1,000 independent management consultants.
+This video course guides you through how to set up your consulting practice: setting up your legal entity, getting insurance, building your virtual team, and finding consulting clients.
+The course includes:

 Hi, I’m Will Bachman.
 I was a management consultant at McKinsey and Company from 2001 to 2008.
 In 2008, I left and started my own independent consulting practice, and this is the course I wish I had been able to take at that time to know what I had to do to set up my firm.
 I was operating in the blind, but I’ve consolidated the lessons learned from over 10 years of doing this in one place to help you get started.